Updated: 3 days ago

 The great strength of ADI cultures – competitive, ambitious, hardworking people – can also be the sector’s shortcoming with mental health.
 The sector cannot afford to have employees who are reluctant to raise mental-health issues, fearful it will hurt their career.

 We need bankers who are confident to raise mental-health issues in the workplace if they arise, and ADIs that support them.
 And financial-services organisations that understand how mental health can affect their customers during COVID-19 and beyond.

 A better conversation about mental health was building long before COVID-19 and grew louder during it.
 Let us not waste those gains, but use them to smash through an “inflection point” in mental-health awareness and support in Australia, for years to come.

 CoVID-19 has clearly devastating for many, in terms of its health and economic impacts.
 But there are silver linings to be found.

 A healthier and more understanding conversation regarding mental health is one of them.

-Michael Lukman is founder and Managing Director of Gen Advisory Pty Ltd, a unique professional services firm that supports Authorised Deposit-Taking Institutions (ADIs).
+Michael Lukman is founder and Managing Director of Gen Advisory Pty Ltd, a specialist professional services firm which helps ADIs fulfil their commercial and social objectives.